ddev/ddev/docs/content/users/usage/troubleshooting.md

 > Error response from daemon: Ports are not available: exposing port TCP 127.0.0.1:443 -> 0.0.0.0:0: listen tcp 127.0.0.1:443: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.

-This means there’s another web server listening on the named port(s) and DDEV cannot access the port.
+This means there’s another process or web server listening on the named port(s) and DDEV cannot access the port.
 The most common conflicts are on ports 80 and 443.

 In some cases, the conflict could be over Mailpit’s port 8025 or 8026.